umarmk/llm-fine-tuning-phi3/README.md

-# LLM Fine-Tuning for Information Extraction (NER)
+# LLM Fine-Tuning for Information Extraction

 This project provides a pipeline for fine-tuning the **Phi-3-mini-4k-instruct** model for **Information Extraction** tasks.